Androz2091/discord-temp-channels/README.md

         if(tempChannels.channels.some((channel) => channel.channelID === message.member.voice.channel.id)){
             return message.channel.send("Your voice channel is already a main voice channel");
         }

+        if (!message.member.voice.channel) return message.channel.send('You must be in a voice channel to use this command.');

         const options = {
             childAutoDelete: true,
             childAutoDeleteIfOwnerLeaves: true,